CAT burglars: Theft rings target catalytic converters across the country - NewsBreak

 Medford is not alone.

-CAT burglars have been on the rise stealing catalytic converters from dealerships, businesses and residences in cities and regions ranging from Miami, Baltimore and the Washington D.C. area to parts of Delaware and Maryland’s Eastern Shore as well as Bend, Oregon, Chicago and Fresno, California.
+CAT burglars have been on the rise stealing catalytic converters from dealerships, businesses and residences in cities and regions ranging from Miami, Baltimore and the Washington, D.C., area to parts of Oregon, Chicago and California.

 According to the National Insurance Crime Bureau, which tracks crimes reported to insurance companies , the number of reported catalytic converter thefts raced from roughly 1,300 in 2018 to more than 52,000 in 2021.